kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Reference topics

-Typically organized into one or more sections containing a list or table with data that is usually “looked up” rather than memorized.
+Reference topics are typically organized into one or more sections containing a list or table with data that is usually looked up rather than memorized.

 Use nominal style for the title, for example, "Configuration Parameters".